stuycs-gh-classrooms/10-nextcs-p01-mechanical-tears/README.md

 - battle ship needs tp shoot
 - needs to be protection/shields
 - aliens must shoot
-- different aliens have different health levels (use an 'if' statement)
+- different aliens have different health levels (use an `if` statement)
   ```
   if (alien.type == 2) {
       health = 4